Empowering young people to create sustainable change

 Create a discussion to empower young people to create positive change in their daily lives, community and the greater world.

 MoAD and the Courtyard Cafe are open.
-There may be building works during your visit.
+Some exhibitions will be closed from 14 July to 31 August 2025 for vital building works.
 Learn more

 Create a discussion to empower young people to create positive change in their daily lives, community and the greater world.